 Having trouble getting connected in Windows?
-First try the following basic things.
+First try the following basic steps.
 If you're still having problems, you can try more advanced steps in Fix network connection issues.

 When you're not connected to the Internet, some app tiles on the Start menu might have the download icon instead of the app's name and icon.
 Once you're connected, those apps should begin to update automatically.